OptimisticToaster/silo/README.md

 # silo

-A project to practice web-development in Django with a team looking to learn or mentor together.
+A project to practice development in Python and possibly other web technologies with a team looking to learn or mentor together.

-This project is meant to help a team learn Django development together.
-A focus will be on development more than

 There will be initial goals such as establishing the main models and CRUD interface.
 Later goals will be expand for additional apps.

-There will be limited focus on user interface, basically with Bootstrap organizing the layout.
-For now, the intent will be to keep the focus on Django without confusing matters.
+## Project Options

-## Option A - Household Financial Manager
+### Household Financial Manager

 * CD
 * Automobiles